daitangio/misterio/README.md

     <rolename>[@inst].env

 where `@inst` is OPTIONAL and can be used to have multiple instances of a role on the same machine.
-Misterio will configure them one by one.
+Misterio will configure them one by one (see below misterio-add)

 # The magic